BayKanguru/p_fed/readme.md

 ## Things you can help with

-1. No other encryption algorithm is supported except AES-256, it would be better if it did.
-2. Similarly, no other mode of operation is supported other than CBC, it might be good enough but, different modes of operation for different use cases would be better.
+1. Might delete contents of files on errors?
+Seen that happen a few times but there were bigger problems then.
+1. There are no cl arguments for using different encryption algorithms or modes of operation.
-3. Currently using SHA3-512 for PBKDF2HMAC hash algorithm to still have security even if there are serious vulnerabilities found for SHA256 at some point.
+1. Currently using SHA3-512 for PBKDF2HMAC hash algorithm to still have security even if there are serious vulnerabilities found for SHA256 at some point.
 But SHA3 might be too slow for some, if someone can verify the security with blake2b or find another option, that would be appreciated.
-4. The printed text for verbosity levels doesn't feel quite right.
-5. Probably many more, if you find anything tell me about it.
+1. Probably many more, if you find anything tell me about it.
 And if you can, try fixing it yourself then make a pull request.